 A person is deemed to have the implied authority of another person to make a representation which is made in the course and within the scope of his employment by that other person or, in the case of a partnership, of the partnership business or undertaking1.
 In applying this rule, the nature of the service, employment, business or undertaking must first be proved; and the question then is whether making representations at all is within the class of acts incidental to it2.
-If it is, the further inquiry may become necessary whether the particular representation sued upon belongs to
+If it is, the further inquiry may

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 0330 161 1234